Table of Contents

 Forms and Uses of Documentation

 While documentation is not a substitute for development of staff training materials, it is a prerequisite.
 Many agencies which attempt to skip this step discover when they attempt to develop training materials that experienced staff disagree among themselves on how things are, sometimes even what and where they are, and how work related to them should be performed.
 Both subject matter expertise and technical writing skill are required for the creation of readable Standard Operating Procedures.
-Because this task is both important and difficult to do well, the Wastewater Collections Section of San Francisco Public Utilities Commission has developed a Standard Operating Procedure on how to develop Standard Operating Procedures.
-Click on images to view.
+Because this task is both important and difficult to do well, the Wastewater Collections Section of San Francisco Public Utilities Commission has developed a Standard Operating Procedure on how to develop SOPs.

-San Francisco Collection System - A Subject Matter Expert Team Explains the Standard Operating Procedure Documentation Process
+San Francisco Collection System - A Subject Matter Expert Team Explains the Standard Operating Procedure Documentation Process.
+Click on image to view video

 Standard Operating Procedure Development